AppWick-hub/Psi-Variant/README.md

 All the scripts/input files/outputs related to the paper can be found on the "Paper_Related" directory.
 However, all the R, Python, bash scripts and dummy vcf data can be accessed on the "Psi-Variant_Tool" directory.

-A brief tutorial (to implement Psi-Variant on a dummy WES dataset) will be described very soon on this page.

-For any further query, please contact: apurba.shil316@gmail.com (https://twitter.com/ApurbaShil19) or idanmen@bgu.ac.il (https://www.idanme.com/).
+For any further query, please contact: apurba.shil316@gmail.com or idanmen@bgu.ac.il (https://www.idanme.com/).